-The Path-Goal model is a theory based on specifying a leader's style or behavior that best fits the employee and work environment in order to achieve goals (House, Mitchell, 1974).
-The goal is to increase an employee's motivation, empowerment, and satisfaction so that they become productive members of the organization.
+The Path-Goal model is a theory based on specifying a leader's style or behavior that best fits the employee and work environment in order to achieve a goal (House, Mitchell, 1974).
+The goal is to increase your employees' motivation, empowerment, and satisfaction so they become productive members of the organization.

 Path-Goal is based on Vroom's (1964) expectancy theory in which an individual will act in a certain way based on the expectation that the act will be followed by a given outcome and on the attractiveness of that outcome to the individual.
 The path-goal theory was first introduced by Martin Evans (1970) and then further developed by House (1971).

 The path-goal theory can best be thought of as a process in which leaders select specific behaviors that are best suited to the employees' needs and the working environment so that they may best guide the employees through their path in the obtainment of their daily work activities (goals) (Northouse, 2013).

 While Path-Goal Theory is not a detailed process, it generally follows these basic steps as shown in the graphic below:

 - Focus on motivational factors that will help the employee succeed

 Employees interpret their leader's behavior based on their needs, such as the degree of structure they need, affiliation, perceived level of ability, and desire for control.
 For example, if a leader provides more structure than what they need, they become less motivated.
 Thus, a leader needs to understand their employees so they know how to best motivate them.

 Overcoming obstacles is a special focus of path-goal theory.
 If an obstacle becomes too strong, then the leader needs to step in and help the employee select a path to work around it.
 Some of the more difficult task characteristics that often arise are: